-27 Specifically, an association whose main financial support is received from a foreign political entity must publish this information in its publications and in any application to a public employee or elected.
-A representative of an association whose main financial support is received from a foreign political entity, when appearing actively in a Knesset committee meeting, has to advise the chairman of the committee of this representation.
+&lt;sup>31 Specifically, an association whose main financial support is received from a foreign political entity must publish this information in its publications and in any application to a public employee or elected.
+A representative of an association whose main financial support is received from a foreign political entity, when appearing actively in a Knesset committee meeting, must advise the chairman of the committee of this representation.